 Employees should be informed of any monitoring.
 This is typically done via a HR privacy policy, an IT acceptable use policy or a specific monitoring policy.
-It is not required, nor is it advisable, to obtain their consent.
-The Privacy Commission takes the view that an employee's consent is, in principle, not considered to be freely given, because of his/her subordinate position.
+It is not required, nor is it advisable, to obtain the employees' consent.
+The Privacy Commission takes the view that an employee's consent is, in principle, not considered to be freely given, because of his/her subordinate position vis-à-vis the employer.